FastEndpoints/FastEndpoints/Src/Documentation/wiki/Api-Versioning.md

  |- /admin/login/v2
  |- /inventory/order/{OrderID}/v1
 ```
-a release group only displays the latest iteration of each endpoint in your project. this is done automatically by default. you can customize this behavior by writing your own `IDocumentProcessor` for nswag if the default strategy is not satisfactory.
+a release group only contains the latest iteration of each endpoint in your project by default. you can customize this behavior by writing your own `IDocumentProcessor` for nswag if the default strategy is not satisfactory.

 # enable versioning
-simply specify one of the `VersioningOptions` settings in startup config in order to activate versioning like so:
+simply specify one of the `VersioningOptions` settings in startup config in order to activate versioning.
 ```csharp
 app.UseFastEndpoints(c =>
 {